wrrnw/notes/COMP30023_Computer_Systems/Lecture_Summary.md

 	- When receiver receives the out-of-order segments, it keeps the out-of-order segments and waits for the missing bytes to fill the gap
 	![Telnet example](Image/telnet_example.png)

-# Week 4 Lecture 2 - Socket programming
+# Week 4 Lecture 2 - Transport Layer - Socket programming
 - **Sockets for TCP**
 	- There are two types of sockets in the server side
 		- Welcoming socket: A special socket which welcomes some initial contact from a client process running on an arbitrary host